marcomuc/drlnd-p2-cc/README.md

 The possible actions consist of the applying a continous torque between -1 and 1 for each joint.
 Each of the joints has two degrees of freedom which results in an action space of size 4.
 The state space has a size of 33 and contains the position, rotion, velocities, angular velocities of the joints and the goal location.

-The code of this repository is based on [DDPG pendulum notebook](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum) and valuable discussions in the DRRLND slack channel.
+The code of this repository is based on [DDPG pendulum notebook](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum) and valuable discussions in the DRLND slack channel.
 The repository contains the following files:
 * reacher_v2_agent.py - Code to run the agent with the final parameters
 * 013_final_recher_agent_actor.pth - weights of the actor network
 * 013_final_recher_agent_critic.pth - weights of the critic network (not necessary to run the agent)